somedatapacket/docs.humio.com/content/sending_logs_to_humio/integrations/kafka_connect.md

 Above we created the topic `logs`.
 It can be replaced with the topic name you want to use and you can change other configurations as well.

-Now the Elasticsearch connector is ready to be started so first we will create the JSON configuration:
+Now the Elasticsearch connector is ready to be started so first we will create the JSON configuration (`humio-connect.json`):
 ```json
 {
   "name": "humio-sink",